thinkst/canarytokens-docs/docs/guide/svn-token.md

-# SVN Token
+# SVN Canarytoken

-## What is an SVN Token
+## What is an SVN Canarytoken

-This token alerts whenever anyone attempts to clone an SVN repository.
+This Canarytoken alerts whenever anyone attempts to clone an SVN repository.

-## Creating the token
+## Creating the Canarytoken

-Create a token by choosing "SVN" from the drop down list.
+Create a Canarytoken by choosing "SVN" from the Canarytokens list.

-Leave a reasonable comment to remind yourself where you will deploy the token.
+Leave a reasonable comment to remind yourself where you will deploy the Canarytoken.

-Run the command to token a repository of your choosing.
+Run the command to Canarytoken a repository of your choosing.
 Don't forget to

 ```bash
 svn commit
 ```

-after you've added the token.
+after you've added the Canarytoken.

 ## What to tokenize

-A few ideas for use include: token a dummy SVN repo to detect when attackers are enumerating repos; or an old repo which shouldn't be touched any longer.
+A few ideas for use include: Canarytoken a dummy SVN repo to detect when attackers are enumerating repos; or an old repo which shouldn't be touched any longer.